rossetti/KSLBook/docs/04-Chapter4.md

     }
 ```

-This code defines an aggregate response that observes two variables, `myNumInQ` and `myNumBusy.`  Thus, whenever either of these two variables change, the aggregate response is updated to ensure that it represents the total of the two variable.
+This code defines an aggregate response that observes two variables, `myNumInQ` and `myNumBusy.`  Thus, whenever either of these two variables change, the aggregate response is updated to ensure that it represents the *total* of the two variable.
 Thus, `myTotal` represents the total number of customers in the system at any time $t$.
-As can be noted in the output results, this response has the same statistics as the response collected by the variable `myNS` labeled "# in System".
+As can be noted in the output results, this response has the same statistics as the response collected directly by the variable `myNS` labeled "# in System".

 Finally, the implementation has a couple of interesting new items within the main execution method.
 Notice that in line 1 in the model constructor that the parameter `autoCSVReports` is set to true.
 This will cause comma separated value files to be produced in the model's default output directory that contains all of the within and across replication statistics.
 In addition, note how the initial random sources for the arrival and service distributions are set in lines 8 and 9.
-Finally, note the use of `model.print(),` which causes the default simulation running information and results to be printed to the console.
+Finally, note the use of `model.print(),` which causes the default simulation execution information and results to be printed to the console.

 ```kt
 fun main() {